-Pursuant to the terms of the purchase agreement between Rugby, Proximo, the shareholders of Proximo ("Proximo Shareholders") and the holders of stock options of Proximo ("Proximo Optionholders" and collectively with the Proximo Shareholders, the "Sellers"), in consideration for the acquisition of Proximo, Rugby issued to the Sellers an aggregate of 50 million common shares and to the Proximo Optionholders (who will become eligible persons to receive options under Rugby's stock option plan post-closing), stock options to acquire, until January 13, 2026, up to 3,500,000 common shares of Rugby at a price of \$0.10 per share.
+Pursuant to the terms of the purchase agreement between Rugby, Proximo, the shareholders of Proximo ("Proximo Shareholders") and the holders of stock options of Proximo ("Proximo Optionholders" and collectively with the Proximo Shareholders, the "Sellers"), in consideration for the acquisition of Proximo, Rugby issued to the Sellers an aggregate of 50 million common shares and to the Proximo Optionholders (who became eligible persons to receive options under Rugby's stock option plan upon closing), stock options to acquire, up to 3,500,000 common shares until January 13, 2026 at a price of \$0.10 per share.
 In connection with the Private Placement, Rugby issued 33,414,312 units (the Units") at \$0.12 per Unit to raise \$4,009,717.
-Each Unit consists of one (1) common share and one (1) half common share purchase warrant with each whole warrant (a "Warrant"), entitling the holder to purchase one (1) additional common share of the Company until eighteen (18) months from the closing date, at an exercise price of \$0.20, provided that in the event that the closing price of the Company's common shares on the TSX Venture Exchange is \$0.30 or greater per common share during any 10 consecutive trading day period, the Company may, at its option, accelerate the expiry date of the Warrants, in which case the Warrants will expire on the 30th day after the date on which the Company provides notice of such accelerated expiry to warrantholders.
+Each Unit consists of one (1) common share and one (1) half common share purchase warrant with each whole warrant (a "Warrant"), entitling the holder to purchase one (1) additional common share of the Company until April 26, 2023, at an exercise price of \$0.20, provided that in the event that the closing price of the Company's common shares on the TSX Venture Exchange is \$0.30 or greater per common share during any 10 consecutive trading day period, the Company may, at its option, accelerate the expiry date of the Warrants, in which case the Warrants will expire on the 30th day after the date on which the Company provides notice of such accelerated expiry to warrantholders.
 The Company paid \$117,336 as finder's fees in connection with a portion of the Private Placement.